publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch2/schI/m__us_usc_t16_s471j.md

         (2) __Report__

             If the Pacific Lumber Company submits an application for an incidental take permit under section 10(a) of the Endangered Species Act \[[16 U.S.C.
-1539(a)][/us/usc/t16/s1539/a]\] for the transaction authorized by subsection (a) of this section, and the permit is not issued, then the United States Fish and Wildlife Service and the National Marine Fisheries Service shall set forth the substantive rationale or rationales for why the measures proposed by the applicant for such permit did not meet the issuance criteria for the species at issue.
+1539(a)][/us/usc/t16/s1539/a]\] for the transaction authorized by subsection (a), and the permit is not issued, then the United States Fish and Wildlife Service and the National Marine Fisheries Service shall set forth the substantive rationale or rationales for why the measures proposed by the applicant for such permit did not meet the issuance criteria for the species at issue.
 Such report shall be submitted to the Congress within 60 days of the decision not to issue such permit or by May 1, 1999, whichever is earlier.

         (3) __HCP standards__